About Joanne Barker

 Joanne Barker is Lenape (a citizen of the Delaware Tribe of Indians).

-The Red Scare: The Empire's Indigenous Terrorist (University of California Press, contracted).
+The Red Scare: State Discourses of the Indigenous Terrorist (Berkeley: University of California Press, 2021).

 Editor, Critically Sovereign: Indigenous Gender, Sexuality, and Feminist Studies (Durham and London: Duke University Press, 2017).